-Whilst research regarding SEL in higher education is scarce, SEL has been more given attention in school contexts.
-Intervention in schools was found to be effective at improving participants’ SEL skills, such as gains in self-reported resiliency (Cramer & Castro-Olivo, 2016; Castro-Olivo, Ura, & dAbreu, 2021).
-Unfortunately, SEL intervention are almost not applied in higher education.
+Interventions to improve SEL skills of school students have been effective in increasing self-reported resilience (Cramer & Castro-Olivo, 2016; Castro-Olivo, Ura, & dAbreu, 2021).
+So far, SEL interventions have not been tested extensively in students in higher education.

-Many researchers address SEL in schools , and claim SEL is the process of developing the self-awareness, self-control, and interpersonal skills that are vital for school, work, and life success (e.g., Castro Olivo, Ura & dAbreu, 2021).
-However, we argue that SEL is highly relevant and important to higher education.
-SEL is an integral part of human development and academic education.
-SEL enhances educational equality and equity, since it deals with many forms of inequity and strives to empower safety, resilience and justice in academic intuitions.
-SEL promotes excellence due to authentic academia-family-community collaborating interactions for constructing learning environments and experiences that contributes to designing meaningful curriculum and instruction, and lasting evaluation (CASEL 2022).
-Students with SEL skills are better able to deal with challenges and benefit academically, professionally, and socially.
-SEL promotes self-discipline, emotion management and provides positive and long-term effects on students.
+Many researchers who study SEL in schools view SEL as a process of developing self-awareness, self-control, and interpersonal skills and regard it as vital for success at school, work, and life in general (e.g., Castro Olivo, Ura & dAbreu, 2021).
+We argue that SEL is an integral part of human development and is highly relevant to higher education.
+SEL focuses on many forms of inequity and could enhance educational equality and equity and contribute to safety, resilience, and justice in academic institutions.
+SEL promotes excellence through authentic collaborations between academia, community, and family.
+Furthermore, it aims to create learning environments and experiences that contribute to designing meaningful curricula, pedagogy, and evaluation with long-term benefits (CASEL 2022).
+SEL skills benefit students academically, professionally, and socially, allowing them to respond better to challenges.
+SEL promotes self-discipline and emotional management and has long-term positive effects on students.

-The field of social emotional learning (SEL) examines how ideas concerning emotional skills and social competencies have informed educational staff.
-SEL is not solely linked to academic achievement, but also to ideals of caring, community, and diversity.
-But, there is a slight alignment between applied practices which focus on emotional and behavioral control strategies and these ideals.
-SEL in practical application should not focus on remediation of one's deficits, but should be a way to navigate educators toward the relational contexts of classrooms and schools.
+Studies on SEL examine how ideas about emotional skills and social competencies inform academic staff.
+SEL is not only associated with academic achievements but also with the ideals of caring, community, and diversity.
+These ideals appear to align with practices that focus on emotional and behavioral control strategies.
+The practical application of SEL should not focus on student deficiencies but be used as a way to direct educators toward the relational contexts of classrooms and schools.

-According to the well-established academic view, the differences among students were considered as an obstacle to educational equity and equality (Ladson-Billings, 2006; Au, 2010).
-But, nowadays the view is changing towards acknowledging of the value in diversity and cultural capital.
-Students profile is constantly changing, their cultural background and students with disabilities.
-In many countries higher education is the first place students from different backgrounds, different languages, cultures, religions, identities meet (Soffer-Vital and Finkelstein, submitted).
+According to traditional academic views, differences among students were considered obstacles to achieving educational equity and equality (Ladson-Billings, 2006; Au, 2010).
+However, these views are currently changing, and the values of diversity and cultural capital are being acknowledged.
+In many countries, higher education institutions are where students first encounter people who speak different languages and come from different backgrounds, cultures, and religions.
+(Soffer-Vital and Finkelstein, submitted).

-Intercultural Competence and SEL in Academic Settings
+Intercultural competence and SEL in academic settings

-Müller et al. (2020) has done a meta analysis and has innovatively pointed out that intercultural competence and social and emotional competences are not separable.
-Intercultural competence is defined fluidly and as socially constructed concept: “the ability to communicate effectively and appropriately in intercultural situations based on one’s intercultural knowledge, skills, and attitudes…just as culture is ever changing, scholars’ opinions on intercultural competence change with time” (Deardorff, 2006, pp. 247–248; 258).
-There are another interpretations, such as the concept of cultural intelligence (Wang et al., 2015), which emphasizes the nexus between mainstream society, anxiety, perceived language discrimination, and marginally coping through family support.
-These interpretations represent transcultural approach that involves multiple, fluid affiliations.
+A meta-analysis by Müller et al. (2020) found that intercultural competence and social and emotional competencies are interconnected.
+Intercultural competence is a socially constructed concept defined as: “the ability to communicate effectively and appropriately in intercultural situations based on one’s intercultural knowledge, skills, and attitudes… [although] …just as culture is ever-changing, scholars’ opinions on intercultural competence change with time” (Deardorff, 2006, pp. 247–248; 258).
+The concept of cultural intelligence (Wang et al., 2015) emphasizes the nexus between mainstream society, anxiety, perceived language discrimination, and marginally coping through family support.
+These interpretations of intercultural competence represent a transcultural approach that involves multiple, fluid affiliations.

-Cultural empathyrelates to is one of a person’s attention in other human beings and a sensitivity to their cultures and mindfulness of their backgrounds, feelings and beliefs (Ruben, 1976).
-Students with high cultural empathy manifest understanding of others culture and benefit from it.
-They tend to be more open-minded, which reduces rigid biases towards other social groups, their behaviors, and social tendencies.
-This ends up in opening their state of mind towards those groups (Cheraghi & Karamimehr, 2022).
-Cultural empathy roots relies on one's intrigue and curiosity in other individuals culture (Bawa, 2021).
+The term “cultural empathy” relates to a person’s attention to other people, sensitivity to their cultures, and mindfulness of their backgrounds, feelings, and beliefs (Ruben, 1976).
+Students with high cultural empathy demonstrate understanding and benefit from other cultures.
+These students tend to be more open-minded and have less rigid biases towards other groups’ behaviors and social tendencies (Cheraghi & Karamimehr, 2022).
+Cultural empathy stems from an interest in and curiosity about other cultures (Bawa, 2021).